jtl-transit/rove/docs/source/backend.rst

 The following descriptions aim at providing the reader with details of the workflow of the backend.

 First, the parameters specified above are passed to and stored in a :py:class:`backend.data_class.rove_parameters.ROVE_params` object.
-These parameters, along with others generated within the class object, are used throughout the backend.
+These parameters, along with others generated within the class object (e.g. list of analysis dates, paths to input and output files, config parameters, etc.), are used throughout the backend.
+Users can create a child class by inheriting ``ROVE_params`` and use customized attributes or class methods, such as customized
+``input_paths`` for where the input files are stored (be careful with changing the ``output_paths`` attribute, since that might impact file loading on the frontend), or customized :py:meth:`ROVE_params.generate_date_list()` method that defines how the date list is selected.

 Modules
 -----------